List of Red Dwarf episodes: "Identity Within"

 This episode was going to be in Series VII but was replaced by "Duct Soup" for budgetary reasons.
 A reconstructed version of the episode (read by Chris Barrie) appears on the Series VII DVD release.

 The Cat is fatally ill, with only one cure: he has to have sex.
-They travel to a GELF village, where a female cat called Aura is being held prisoner for auction.
-Lister, Rimmer and Kryten have to save Aura and get her to fall in love with the Cat before he dies from being a virgin.
-These events are loosely revisited in the Series XI finale "Can of Worms" where it's revealed that the Cat is a virgin and ends up losing his virginity to a Polymorph disguised as a fellow cat.
+To save his life, Lister, Rimmer and Kryten have to find a female of his species and get her to fall in love with the Cat before he dies a virgin.
+Cat's virginity is revisited in the Series XI finale "Can of Worms" where he's seduced by a Polymorph disguised as a female Felis sapien intent on impregnating him with its spawn.

+"Into the Gloop"

+As part of a function for the Official Red Dwarf Fan Club in February 2021, Rob Grant, along with help from Paul Jackson and Ed Bye, penned a short script titled "Into the Gloop" set after Series VI's cliffhanger, based off how he'd have hypothetically written a follow-up for it.
+It marked Grant's first creative work for the Red Dwarf series since authoring the novel Backwards in 1996 and was written with the intent it'd be performed by fans via Zoom and exclusively shown for the Fan Club.
+The story begins at the aforementioned episode's ending, as Rimmer fires at their time machine, only this time he misses, instead shooting off its "unreality field inhibitor."
+This causes the universe to become entropic, before everything, including the crew, are reduced to grey gloop.

 Feature film

 Once Series VIII ended in 1999, Doug Naylor attempted to make a feature-length version of the show.
 A script was written, by Naylor, and flyers began circulating around certain websites.
 The flyer outlined the movie's plot, set in the distant future where Homo Sapienoids—a fearsome flesh-machine hybrid race—had taken over the solar system and were wiping out the human race.
 Spaceships that tried to escape Earth were hunted down until only one remained...
 Red Dwarf.
 Pre-production began in 2004 and filming was planned for 2005.
 However, sufficient funding was not forthcoming and production was put on hold.